Saturday, August 06, 2011

 (You knew that was coming, right?)
 There arrives a time to leave the tv or our books of the hide-away, comfort places.
 A time to step outside the door again so we can jump back up on the merry-go-round of Life.
 The time returns to test our healing on wobbly legs, to listen, again, to our teachers, even those whose lessons we don't always appreciate and to care for others who need the help we, ourselves, have received.

 But anyway.
-Happy 100th birthday to Lucille Ball, a woman who did not hide her talents beneath any bushel baskets, but rather, allowed them to shine brightly, sharing what she was given, offering comfort to all the rest of us even now, long after she went away.
+Happy 100th birthday to Lucille Ball, a woman who did not hide her talents beneath any bushel baskets, but rather, allowed them to shine, sharing what God gave her, offering comfort to the rest of us even now, long after she went away.

 Corinthians 1:4,5...
 God comforts us in all our troubles so that we can comfort others.
 When they are troubled, we will be able to give them the same comfort God has given us.”